Amina Zaripova

-Amina Vasilovna Zaripova (Амина Василовна Зарипова; Әминә Васил кызы Зарипова, born 10 August 1976) is a retired Russian individual rhythmic gymnast who now works as an elite coach; she is the head coach of the Chinese individual rhythmic gymnastics program.
+Amina Vasilovna Zaripova (Амина Василовна Зарипова; Әминә Васил кызы Зарипова, born 10 August 1976) is a retired Russian individual rhythmic gymnast who now works as an elite coach.
 She is the 1994 World all-around silver medalist, 1993 World all-around bronze medalist and a two-time (1996, 1994) European all-around bronze medalist.
 She finished fourth at the 1996 Olympic Games in Atlanta.

 Personal life

 Amina Zaripova is of Tatar descent.
 She is married to Alexei Kortnev, lead singer of Neschastny Sluchai, with whom she has two sons, Arseniy and Afanasiy, and two daughters, Aksiniya and Agafiya.
 She speaks Russian and English.

 Gymnastics career

 Zaripova studied ballet until the age of ten, when she caught the eye of then-Uzbek head coach Irina Viner.
 When Viner relocated to Moscow to become the Russian head coach, Zaripova followed.
 Early in her career, she was called the second Zaripova, as she shares a last name with Viner's first international gymnast, Venera Zaripova.

 At the 1991 European Junior Championships, Zaripova won her first set of medals—gold for the team event and bronze in the all-around and clubs final.

 After the death of Oxana Kostina, Zaripova became the leader of the Russian national team.
 Zaripova, along with Julia Rosliakova and Inessa Gizikova, won bronze in the team event at the 1993 World Championships.
 Individually, she also won bronze in the all-around.
 The following year, she placed second at Corbeil-Essonnes International and third at the 1994 European Championships.
 There she earned four medals in the apparatus finals, gold with ball and clubs and bronze with hoop and ribbon.
 She also won three titles at the 1994 Goodwill Games in the all-around and with hoop and ball, as well as a silver medal (clubs) and a bronze medal (ribbon).

 At that year's World Championships, Zaripova placed second in the all-around.
 She also came in third with clubs and second with ribbon.
 She was the lead gymnast going into the final apparatus of the all-around, but a mistake in her final routine cost her the gold medal, which went to the reigning World champion, Maria Petrova.